bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Speaker 0: 00:20:24

-Perhaps I wouldn't call this registering, I would just call this like, perhaps like just a reinssuance, We've used that term before.
+Perhaps I wouldn't call this registering, I would just call this like, perhaps like just a reissuance, We've used that term before.
 You have a token and you just want to get a new one with a new serial number and these tokens are unlinkable and the same would work if you show two tokens and a new token where the new token is the sum of the former tokens and you don't have to show the actual values to the server you just have to show that the sum matches to the new value

 Speaker 1: 00:21:03